Cistron/bioc3301_splats/pcr/pcr.md

 An alternative strategy is to place a primer directly onto the exon-exon junction site, which prevents specific annealing on gDNA.

-Before designing primers, it is a good idea to get a better idea of your target gene's exon intron structure and particularly its main transcripts.
+Before designing primers, it is a good idea to get a better idea of your target gene's exon-intron structure and particularly its main transcripts.
 Do you want to target all splice variants, or just a specific one?

 You can explore the genomic locus of your target gene using a genome browser, such as [Ensembl](http://www.ensembl.org/index.html) (or [UCSC Genome Browser](https://genome.ucsc.edu/)) .